Sadie B. Feldman Family Lecture

 Included with Museum Admission

 Join us as we celebrate Mother’s Day and take a closer look into the life of Mendes’ A-Mazing mother, Judith Cohen.
-Pamela Nadell of American University will be exploring what it meant to be a Jewish woman and mother during the 18th and 19th centuries. “one Apron…One handkerchief…2 brass Candlesticks,” objects left in a colonial Jewish home, let us peer through its window into the lives of America’s earliest Jewish women.
-Judith Cohen (1766-1837) was among them.
-In this lecture, as we learn more about the first Jewish women to make homes in America, we also discover the wider world of Judith Cohen’s son, “The A-Mazing Mendes Cohen.”
+Pamela Nadell of American University will be exploring what it meant to be a Jewish woman and mother during the 18th and 19th centuries.
+In this lecture, as we learn more about the first Jewish women to make homes in America, we will also discover the wider world of Judith Cohen’s son, “The A-Mazing Mendes Cohen.”